drkvj/Productivists-Discord-Rules/DiscordRules.md

 1. No blank or "invisible" names.
 2. No slurs or other offensive sentiments.
-3. No noisy unicode characters - for example, z̯̯͡a̧͎̺l̡͓̫g̹̲o̡̼̘ or byte order marks.
+3. No noisy unicode characters - for example, z̯̯͡a̧͎̺l̡͓̫g̹̲o̡̼̘ or byte order marks.
 4. No nicknames designed to annoy other users.

 ## Consequences